lilchichi/101-s/blockchain.md

 ### [Consensus](/consensus)

+Explanation:
-- Consensus is a way for a group to agree, specifically with blockchain we are referring to a group/network of computers agreeing that a transaction is correct.
+Consensus is a way for a group to agree, specifically with blockchain we are referring to a group/network of computers agreeing that a transaction is correct.

 <pre>
 Analogy; Voting